theuerc/Website/src/routes/blog/qovery-and-gitpod.md

 date: Tuesday, 23 November 2022 11:00:00 UTC
 title: Gitpod x Qovery - Develop, Deploy and Run applications with Gitpod and Qovery
 slug: qovery-and-gitpod
 excerpt: Gitpod, integrated into the Qovery console, will work on the developer experience, helping to have a complete cloud development environment for the developers anywhere in no time.
-On the other side, Qovery will help developers teams be autonomous enough to ship in production and testing features on dynamic production-like environments.
+In this blog we will learn how can we develop and run applications using Qovery and Gitpod.
-teaserImage: header.jpg
+teaserImage: header.png
 image: header.jpg
 ---